moby/moby/docs/sources/reference/commandline/cli.md

 This example specifies that the `PATH` is
 `.`, and so all the files in the local directory get tar’d and sent to the Docker daemon.
-The `PATH` specifies where to find the files for the “context” of the build on the Docker daemon.
+The `PATH` specifies where to find the files for the "context" of the build on the Docker daemon.
 Remember that the daemon could be running on a remote machine and that no parsing of the `Dockerfile` happens at the client side (where you’re running